 Camera Shot Size Cheat-Sheet

-Which camera shot size to you choose begin your scene?
+Which camera shot size do you choose to begin your scene?
 What shot size should come at the end?
 Which of the various camera angles and levels?
 Each of these will change the visual message of your shot.
+The size of shot plays a critical role in establishing the spatial relationship between characters and their environment.

 Camera Shots - Level and Shot Sizes Diagram and Chart Infographic - StudioBinder